Best travel eSIM for Peru in 2026

 Is there 5G coverage for eSIMs in Peru?

 5G depends on the Peruvian network the eSIM rides and whether the plan includes it.
 The operators won extra mid-band spectrum in the 3.3 to 3.8 GHz range in September 2025 to widen 5G, with the early footprint focused on Lima and other large cities.
-Simscanner does not yet publish a verified per-brand 5G figure for Peru; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Peru in the speed section.

 How do I activate an eSIM before arriving in Peru?